gaps-closure/gaps-closure.github.io/docs/C/05-12-emuconfig.md

 ## EMU configuration **Review: Ben**

-### enclaves.json
+### `enclaves.json`
-Configuration file that specifies the cross-doamin elments of the scenario nodes and associated topology.
+`enclaves.json` is a configuration file that specifies the cross-doamin elments of the scenario nodes and associated topology.
 Example1 enclaves.json shown below.
 Key elements include:

 - qname: scenario name
 - enclave: the enclave, set of nodes running at the same level